 Pro Tip: Check out my complete list of lash extensions Do’s and Don’ts to preserve your lashes as long as possible.

 We have looked at reasons why eyelash extensions should be avoided for teens, but there are certainly reasons when they are appropriate.

 Eyelash extensions are a type of semi-permanent makeup worn to look prettier.
 For most women, lush, long, or thick eyelashes also bring a lot of self-confidence as it helps to prettify imperfections.

 A very common reason for young girls to wear eyelash extension is to attend a special occasion such as proms, birthdays, photo day, graduation, homecoming, pep rallies, and talent shows.

-However, remember that eyelash extensions have the advantage of lasting more than a day unlike strip lashes!
-Even if you got them for a one day event, you can enjoy them for a couple weeks.
+However, remember that eyelash extensions have the advantage of lasting more than a day, unlike strip lashes!
+Even if you got them for a one-day event, you can enjoy them for a couple of weeks.

 7 Checklist Items for Minors Who Want to Have Eyelash Extensions